games-mcgill/games-mcgill.github.io/_members/noah.md

 lastname: LeFrancoi

 teaser: >
-    Masters student working on diagnostic techniques for high-temperature heat transfer fluids in renewable energy systems.
+    Hi, I represent all the graduate students in the department at the PGSS meetings along with Shuaibing.
+I am a Masters student studying the application of non-invasive temperature and velocity measurement techniques to study coupled radiation-convection heat transfer in molten salts.

 profile:
     name: Noah LeFrancois